-This resource is under construction, and materials gathered to date will be available in July 2021.
+This resource is under construction, but many of the materials gathered to date are available here.

 The Cork Folklore Project, a community-based oral history archive (www.corkfolklore.org), moved with our colleagues in other archives of tradition in a rapid-response collection project, collecting in-the-moment experiences of the COVID-19 pandemic in Ireland on a range of platforms, from early April 2020.

 This project is ongoing, and we will collect through online questionnaires, interviews, and contributions of images and accounts, for as long as this event has an impact on life in Ireland.

 You can read a reflection on the project from 18 August 2020, here.